ritiek/ritiek.github.io/_posts/2023-12-26-homelabbing-on-a-raspberry-pi.md

 ### Decrypting LUKS

-This is a preference on how someone'd like to mount their decrypt their encrypted partitions when mounting.
+This is a preference on how someone'd like to decrypt their encrypted partitions when mounting.
 I've done a little shell script that I need to manually call that asks me for my LUKS passphrase/passfile and mounts the decrypted partitions with my favourite mount options.